 Spalding University’s Master of Science in Athletic Training program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE) located at 6850 Austin Center Blvd., Suite 100, Austin, TX 78731-3101.

 The School of Business at Spalding University has received specialized accreditation for its business programs through the International Accreditation Council for Business Education (IACBE) located at 11960 Quivira Road, Suite 300, Overland Park, KS 66213 USA.

 For a list of accredited programs, please view our IACBE member status page.

 The Master of Arts in Clinical Mental Health Counseling program is fully approved by the Southern Association of Colleges and Schools Commission on Colleges.

-The Clinical Mental Health Counseling program at Spalding University is not accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
-However, the Self-Study Application and supporting documents have been submitted in pursuit of accreditation.
+The Master of Arts in Clinical Mental Health Counseling program is fully accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

-Educator preparation providers seeking accreditation must pass peer review on five standards, which are based on two principles:
+Educator preparation providers seeking accreditation must pass peer review on a number of standards based on two principles: